AustinShelby/simple-ts-fsrs/README.md

 const retrievability = assessment.getRetrievability();
 ```

+## Assessment information

+The `Assessment` class provides the following data:

+- `assessedAt` the time the assessment was done.

+- `nextScheduledAssessment` the next optimal time to assess it again.
+At this moment, there's a 90% chance to recall the information successfully.

+- `stability` number of days until the chance to recall the information successfully drops below 90%.
+The higher the better.

+- `difficulty` how difficult it is to change the stability.

+- `state` in which state the assessment is currently in (Learning, Review, or Relearning)

 ## About

 `simple-ts-fsrs` offers a lightweight implementation of the FSRS algorithm.
 Note that it will produce slightly different results compared to other FSRS implementations.
+It provides only the least amount of information necessary as all the other information (e.g. previous assessments or lapses) required to build a fully fledged spaced repetition apps can be calculated on the application level.

+## Used in

+- [MandoFlow](https://www.mandoflow.com/).
+Turn your favorite YouTube videos into personalized Mandarin Chinese language lessons.

 ## Acknowledgements